 CROW received recognition and first place distinction from the EPA’s Gulf of Mexico Program.
 CROW won the award for its role in protecting and caring for wildlife native to the Gulf region and toward achieving and preserving healthy and resilient coasts in the states bordering the Gulf of Mexico.

-Besides treating over 4,000 patients, CROW unveiled renovated sea turtle facilities in 2010, and announced several new ventures to more effectively share news and success stories with supporters.
+Besides treating more than 4,000 patients, CROW unveiled renovated sea turtle facilities and announced several new ventures to more effectively share news and success stories with supporters.
 In addition to introducing a new e-newsletter, the organization launched a new website that more fully highlights the range of educational programs and services offered.
 CROW also implemented wildlife partnerships to better educate the public about saving wildlife through compassion, care and education.

-CROW celebrated its 40th anniversary with the opening of a new 4,800-square-foot veterinary hospital and the 4,800-square-foot Healing Winds Visitor Education Center.
-The education facility serves as a venue for innovative visitor displays, interactive exhibits, live patient videos, wildlife presentations and special events.
+CROW celebrated its 40th anniversary with the opening of a new state-of-the-art veterinary hospital and the 4,800-square-foot Healing Winds Visitor Education Center.
+The Visitor Education Center (VEC) features innovative visitor displays, interactive exhibits, live patient videos, wildlife presentations and special events.
 Proceeds from an on-site gift store benefit patient care.
-Nearby, the state-of-the-art hospital includes diet preparation areas, a laundry room , reptile room, pediatric ward and surgery room with a viewing window.
+CROW’s wildlife hospital includes diet preparation areas, a laundry room , reptile room, pediatric ward and surgery room with a viewing window.

 The new 3,700-square-foot George E. Batchelor Student Housing Complex, with three fully-furnished apartments, began welcoming residents.

 Just as CROW kicked off its Commitment to Compassion capital campaign, Hurricane Charley devastated Sanibel Island.
 The student housing facilities were destroyed, but the organization quickly bounced back thanks to generous CROW friends who opened their homes to students